 The key here is to not go overboard with detail.
 You only need to say what your proposal broadly is and the steps that will be taken to complete it.

-Don’t be afraid to highlight the factors which could negatively effect your proposal either.
-Knowing these and pointing them out will at least let your audience know the risks involved, and can allow you to alter your proposal before submission to account for weak points.
+Don’t be afraid to highlight the factors which could negatively affect your proposal either.
+Knowing these and pointing them out will at least let your audience know the risks involved and can allow you to alter your proposal before submission to account for weak points.

-Assess the time and resources this will take
+📚⬇️ Assess the time and resources the project will need (click to expand)

 Progress doesn’t come for free, and now it’s time to look into the time and resources your proposal will take to complete.
 This will let you know whether the proposal is worth the investment before even submitting it – if you can see that the time and resources far outweigh your predicted outcomes, chances are that it’s worth saving your audience’s time and not pitching it at all.

-Being conservative when estimating the time and resources your project will take is a surefire way to fail to meet expectations and deadlines, so you also shouldn’t sugar coat these elements.
-It’s better to give yourself room for a little error and be under estimate than to keep everything tight and have to submit a supplemental proposal.
+Being conservative when estimating the time and resources your project will take is a surefire way to fail to meet expectations and deadlines, so you also shouldn’t sugarcoat these elements.
+It’s better to give yourself room for a little error and be underestimated than to keep everything tight and have to submit a supplemental proposal.

 - An introduction that summarizes the proposal and hooks the audience